Why People are Rethinking Retirement and Franchising Instead

-Retirement is constantly on the mind throughout one’s career, as the idyllic lifestyle is a goal many people set out for as they continue on their career ladder.
-But while the U.S. Government’s 2020-2021 Report on the Economic Well-Being of U.S. Households found that 45% of people retired because they reached normal retirement age, an even larger percentage — 48% — of individuals retired because they wanted to do other things.
+That second group is showing up in a big way.
+The U.S. Government's 2020-2021 Report on the Economic Well-Being of U.S. Households found that 45% of people retired because they reached normal retirement age, and an even larger percentage — 48% — retired because they wanted to do other things.

 Related: 5 Steps to Gaining Financial Freedom